clio-lang/clio/docs/dev/configuration/README.md

 ## The `CLIOENV` variable

-If the `CLIOENV` variable is set, Clio will skip the installation of the `clio-internals` package during the build process, and instead copy the local source code to the location of the `clio-internals` package (Refer to [#146](https://github.com/clio-lang/clio/pull/146)).
+If the `CLIOENV` variable is set, Clio will skip the installation of the `clio-lang-internals` package during the build process, and instead copy the local source code to the location of the `clio-lang-internals` package (Refer to [#146](https://github.com/clio-lang/clio/pull/146)).